Maryland Snake House Lawsuit Settled

 November 23, 2016

 The lawsuit against a Maryland real estate agent and her mother over a house that was “infested” with snakes has been settled out of court, just days before it was scheduled to go to trial.
-The terms were undisclosed.
+The terms of the settlement were undisclosed.

 Jeffrey and Jody Brooks filed a $2 million lawsuit in 2015 against real estate agent Barbara Van Horn and her mother Joan Broseker, claiming in the lawsuit that the duo withheld knowledge about a snake infestation in the house that was purchased by the Brookses.

 Black rat snakes such as this were found in the home purchased by the Brookses.

 The Brookses purchased the house for $410,000 in Annapolis, Maryland in December 2014 and found more than 12 black rat snakes (Elaphe obsoleta) living in the house.
 The couple then filed the lawsuit against Van Horn, who filed a lawsuit of her own in hopes of having the case against her dismissed.